richarddmorey/Morey_Hoekstra_StatCognition/docs/task_demo.md

 The value $x$ gives the location on the experimental "interface" and the color (from left, -1 to right, or 1).
 The power $q$ was randomly assigned to the participant (3 or 7, with equal probability).

+The value $x$ is a monotone transformation of the $Z$ statistic, and hence contains the same information.
+The value $q$&mdash;called the "evidence power"&mdash;only changes the *visual* effect of the samples.
+When $q=7$, the visual sampling distribution is narrower on the task interface; when $q=3$, it is wider.

+The figure below shows the distributions of the visual evidence ($x$) when $\delta=0.19$ ("rainbow clickers").
+Each distribution is a sample size; with increasing sample size, the visual distibution of the test statistic moves further to the right.
+More extreme values are expected as the sample size increases.

 ![Evidence Power 7, distributions](img/evidence7.svg)

+The null distribution (the distribution of the "random shuffle reports")

 ![Evidence Power 7, p values](img/pvals7.png)